Project type: Biogas

 Most biogas plants use not only farm manure, but also other, energy-rich organic waste (co-substrates), which provide more biogas and thus enable the plant to operate more economically.
 These substrates are becoming ever rarer and can be controversial depending on their origin.
 The agricultural small biogas plants in this climate protection programme have to use at least 80 percent farm manure and no more than 20 percent co-substrates.

 Due to the low biogas yield, it takes quite a long time to recoup any investment in these sorts of plants.
 The enterprise allowance from the Coop climate protection programme aims to reduce the obstacle of high initial investment costs for interested farmers.
-The level of the one-off amount is calculated based on the expected reduction in greenhouse gas emissions and stands at CHF 100.- per tonne of CO₂.

 Ian Rothwell, project management, Tel.: 044 206 34 17, Email